seclusioner/PPE-Yolov8/README.md

     ```

     But my computer can not run so many epochs, so I change the parameters to epochs=30 and imgsz=480, the model save as `yolo_model/self.pt`, correspond output is `Results/output.mp4`.

+    *Rmk: When I uploading self.pt file, it shows the warning that the max. recommend size is 50MB, may cause some problems, you can run .ipynb file to produce it.*

     Param.：
     - data: To import the .yaml file, here is `../content/drive/MyDrive/Construction_Dataset/data.yaml`